Protect Your Identity, Credit Card Information, and Computer

 How do I remove malware and spyware from my Windows computer?

-Learn how to install and use Windows software that can detect and remove malware, including spyware and adware, from your computer:
+Learn how to install and use Malwarebytes software (free), which can detect and remove malware, including spyware and adware, from your Windows computer.

-Note: It is recommended that you clean your computer after removing malware by using one of the following programs:
+Note: It is recommended that you clean your computer after removing malware by using CCleaner (free) for Windows.

 Is your computer safe from viruses?